THOSSYN/alx-system_engineering-devops/0x02-shell_redirections/README.md

-20-hiago script remove uppercase C and lowercase c from Chicago 21-reverse script print the reverse of a string 22-users_and_homes script displays content of the /etc/passwd in alphabetical order 102-acrostic print first character of each line
+20-hiago script remove uppercase C and lowercase c from Chicago 21-reverse script print the reverse of a string 22-users_and_homes script displays content of the /etc/passwd in alphabetical order 100-empty_casks script list files in subdirectories and delete 101-gifs prints all file extension .gif
+102-acrostic print first character of each line 103-the_biggest_fan script prints log